keizman/ClashMetaForAndroid-built-in/README.md

   - This cycles through all available profiles in order and selects the next one
   - Only changes the active profile without starting/stopping the service
   - Logs detailed profile information for debugging
+- Refresh all profiles (update all imported profiles)
+  - Send intent to activity `com.github.kr328.clash.ExternalControlActivity` with action `com.github.metacubex.clash.meta.action.REFRESH_PROFILE`
+  - Updates all imported profiles from their sources (URL-based profiles)
+  - Skips file-based profiles that cannot be updated
+  - Logs detailed refresh progress and results for each profile
 - Import a profile
   - URL Scheme `clash://install-config?url=<encoded URI>` or `clashmeta://install-config?url=<encoded URI>`